ThePalaceProject/android-ci/README.md

         run: .ci/ci-main.sh pull-request
 ```

+Any produced `aar` and `jar` files produced during the build are automatically published
+to Maven Central.
+Specifically, iff the current git commit has a tag and the version number
+does not end with `-SNAPSHOT`, then a full staging workflow will be executed and the binaries
+will be published to the Maven Central repository.
+Iff the current git commit does not have
+a tag, and the version number ends with `-SNAPSHOT`, then the binaries will be published to
+the volatile Sonatype Snapshots repository.
+For untagged, non `-SNAPSHOT` versions, nothing
+is published to Maven Central.

 ### Environment Variables

 The build scripts require the following environment variables to be defined when executing